aromatt/cachenv/README.md

 ## How It Works
 Just like `virtualenv`, `cachenv` inserts symlinks at the front of your `PATH`.

-Calls to cached programs are intercepted, and the cache is checked (the cache key is a hash of the program name and arguments).
-On cache hits, the output is returned immediately.
+`cachenv` intercepts calls to cached programs and queries its cache.
+The cache key is a hash of the program name and arguments.
+On cache hits, cachenv replays stdout, stderr and the exit code.
 On misses, the original program is executed with the provided arguments, and the cache is updated.

 ![cachenv](https://github.com/user-attachments/assets/7d50463a-b8d1-4bc4-a932-c5b68c4fd177)